 Web Accessibility Job Aid

-• Background Tab: Use a Colour Contrast Checker to choose background colours that pass contrast testing (WCAG AA) with the text colour. the content (e.g. text colour).
-Avoid using the Image, Video and Art options as backgrounds.
+Use the Colour Contrast Checker to choose background colours that pass contrast testing (WCAG AA) with the text (foreground) colour.
+AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.

-Accessibility Impact: Visitors, including those with visual disabilities, must be able to perceive content on the page.
+Accessibility Impact: Visitors, including those with visual disabilities, must be able to perceive all content on the page.
+When colour alone conveys a message (e.g. red for “overdue”), it fails to reach users who are unable to see that colour.

 Text

-• Use the Paragraph 1 to 3 options to enter the preferred text sizes.
+Use Paragraph 1 to 3 to enter the preferred text sizes.

 Accessibility Impact: Overuse of italics can create challenges for clients with visual/cognitive disabilities, such as dyslexia.

-• Use descriptive and clearly identifiable links.
+Use descriptive and clearly identifiable links.
 Avoid vague, non-inclusive wording such as “click here”. #476864 (blue-green) is recommended for link colour.
+Example:

 Accessibility Impact:

-• Visitors, including those with visual disabilities, must be able to perceive a link on the page.
-The colour selection passes Link Contrast Checker testing when placed beside black text
+Visitors, including those with visual disabilities, must be able to perceive a link on the page.
+The colour selection passes Link Contrast Checker testing when placed beside black text and on a white background.

 Text Block Background (Optional)